El exdirector del Teatro Nacional Griego, en prisión preventiva por violación a menores

 El exdirector del Teatro Nacional griego, Dimitris Lignadis, ha ingresado esta madrugada en prisión preventiva, sospechoso de violación reiterada a menores.
-Su nombre se añade a la lista negra de presuntos violadores en puestos de responsabilidad del mundo de la cultura, en la que recientemente hemos sabido que se encuentran (presuntamente) Andrés Roemer, catedrático, divulgador y hombre de poder en México y profesores del Insititut del Teatre de Barcelona.
+Su nombre se añade a la lista negra de presuntos violadores y acosadores en puestos de responsabilidad del mundo de la cultura, en la que recientemente hemos sabido que se encuentran (presuntamente) Andrés Roemer, catedrático, divulgador y hombre de poder en México, el director de cine Luís María Ferrández y profesores del Insititut del Teatre de Barcelona.

 Dimitris Lignadis, de 56 años, se declaró inocente de todos los cargos que se le imputan: "Nunca he expresado interés erótico o sexual por menores, ni he tenido contacto sexual alguno con un menor de edad, con o sin su consentimiento", aseguró en una declaración escrita que entregó al tribunal.